The Trust's Newsletter for 2022–23 is available here.|

-The 2018 Scholarship Application Format can be downloaded here and the 2018 Bursary
+The Scholarship (post-graduate) Application format can be downloaded here and

 Andrzej, from Poland, was awarded the Scholarship for post-graduate organ study at the Royal Academy of Music with David Titterington.
-He will complete his studies there in 2018.
+2018 update: Andrzej is being supported by the NDT for a further year at RAM, in order to take the Advanced Performance Diploma.

 Jeremiah Stephenson: 2015–2017